kbravh/lightningcss-plugin-extended-colors/README.md

-# LightningCSS Plugin Extended Named Colors
+# LightningCSS Plugin Extended Colors

 ## Overview
 Every get tired of CSS having such a limited set of named colors?
 Well not anymore!